Manipulation-Oriented Object Perception in Clutter through Affordance Coordinate Frames: Experiments

 We compare the three variants of learning ACF axis.
 The metric of calculating angular distance between estimated and ground truth axis $n_1, n_2$ is defined as $180 / \pi \cdot\arccos{(n_1\cdot n_2)}$.
-From the result shown in Table~\ref{tab:comparenocs} and the first row in Figure~\ref{fig:result}, we can draw several conclusions.
-Overall, ACF-Endpoints and achieves highest mean average precision (mAP) on \textit{container}, \textit{handle} parts and slightly worse as ACF-Vector on \textit{scoop} parts.
-The reason might be that the scoop parts do not span a long distance along the direction of defined ACF axis, so the two endpoints cannot be learned to be as distinct as other parts.
+From Table~\ref{tab:comparenocs} and the first row in Figure~\ref{fig:result}, we find ACF-Endpoints achieves the highest mean average precision (mAP) on \textit{container}, \textit{handle} parts and slightly worse as ACF-Vector on \textit{scoop} parts.
+The reason might be that the \textit{scoop} parts do not span a long distance along the direction of defined ACF axis, so the two endpoints cannot be learned to be as distinct as other parts.
 ACF-ScatterLine performs much better in \textit{stir} and \textit{container} parts compared to \textit{scoop} and \textit{handle}.
 We believe that is because the line-shape scatter suits better to straight line or cylinder shapes with a clear center axis or a distinct primary direction.
 Overall, ACF-Endpoints performs robustly among parts with different shapes and achieves 40.9 mAP within 15$^\circ$, 5cm threshold.